michi-gato/dpdpscripts/README.md

 ------------
 There are dependency variables available and written into all the scripts.
 If a dependency isn't installed, the script will stop running and message sent the log, found in the log directory indicated in dpdpconfig file.

+These scripts also depend on the dericed/mediamicroservices repository, please install that before use.

 Individual scripts
 ------------
 ### verifySIPcompliance.py